-- CXR may show lower lobe consolidation and/or pleural effusions.
+- CXR may also show lower lobe consolidation and/or pleural effusions.

 - Patients with mediastinitis can be critically ill.
-Initial management should focus on resuscitation, including protecting the airway, maintaining adequate oxygenation with supplementary oxygen, ensuring adequate ventilation and vigorous intravenous fluid resuscitation.
+Initial management should focus on resuscitation, including protecting the airway, maintaining adequate oxygenation with supplementary oxygen, ensuring adequate ventilation and nutrition, and vigorous intravenous fluid resuscitation.